dulcetravassos/trust-game-fmri-analysis/code/README.txt

 Time: ~25 minutes per subject (Main Task + Face Localizer).

 Note: Reslicing is performed at this stage to provide physical aligned files required for Distortion Correction in FSL.

+------------------------------------------ s04_get_magnitude_substitute ------------------------------------------

+Creates a 'fake magnitude' (surrogate) by skull-stripping the T1w image and coregistering it to the Mean Functional image (Segmentation -> ImCalc -> Coregister).
+This script is necessary for subjects missing magnitude files, since performing Distortion Correction in FSL requires complete fieldmaps (magnitude + phasediff).
+Segmentation generates tissue probability maps for grey matter, white matter and CSF; ImCalc applies the expression "i1.*((i2+i3+i4)>0.5)" to keep only voxels with >50% probability of actually being brain tisse; and Coregistration (Est & Res) aligns and reslices the brain-extracted T1w to the functional space.
+This script automatically cleans up the intermediate files generated mid-operation (e.g., c1, c2, m_*) from the 'anat' folder.
+This ensures that further preprocessing steps (e.g., the main Segmentation step) run smoothly without file overwriting conflicts.
+Time: